xuyangHan/bi-from-data-to-decisions/blogs/11-AB-Testing.md

 - and act on measured impact.

 When done well, it builds trust in data, improves team alignment, and turns experimentation into a repeatable business advantage.

+If simple A/B tests are not good enough for your use case, the next step is to level up your method:
+- **Multivariate testing:** evaluate combinations of changes when one-variable tests miss interaction effects
+- **Sequential or Bayesian methods:** use more flexible decision frameworks when fixed-horizon testing is too rigid
+- **Stronger guardrail design:** prevent local metric wins that damage long-term outcomes

+The progression is practical: master the basics first, then adopt advanced methods only when your traffic, instrumentation, and decision needs justify the added complexity.